JayantRautela/SmartScan/README.md

 ### 🔒 Authentication System
 - Secure login and registration with **JWT-based authentication**.
 - User dashboard to track uploaded resumes and past analysis.
+- Rate Limited APIs to limit the request to the backend

 ### 🌐 Responsive UI
 - Modern and intuitive user interface built with React and Tailwind CSS.